intika/Librefox/README.md

 - Copy `policies.json` to `/firefox-install-dir/distribution/`
 - If destination directories does not exist create them
 - Setup the rest of the settings as you wish in `about:preferences`
-- Delete the following files
+- Delete the following files:
 ```
     firefox/browser/features/aushelper@mozilla.org.xpi
     firefox/browser/features/firefox@getpocket.com.xpi